ClementNerma/Rave/docs/books/hybrid.md

 While references simply share a RUID referring to a specific object in the memory, pointers share an EUID, which stands for Entity Unique Identifier.
 The difference between a RUID and an EUID is that a RUID simply refers to an object, while an EUID refers to an entity.
 This means that, when modifying an entity, even if something new is assigned, all entities with the same EUID will be affected the same way.

-By default, each entity has its new EUID.
-That's where pointers come: they provide a way to create a new entity with the same EUID than another.
-To create a pointer, we use the `&` symbol followed by the entity's name, which returns an identical entity (with the same type) and the same EUID.
+By default, each entity has its own EUID.
+That's where pointers come: they provide a way to create a value that points to the EUID of an existing entity.
+To create a pointer, we use the `&` symbol followed by the entity's name, which returns a value pointing to the provided entity (with the same type) and the same EUID.
 This creates a **constant** pointer, which means we can assign anything to it.
 The entity the pointer refers to is called the pointer's _referred_.
 Here is an example:

 ```sn
 // Declare a variable